-Test Kitchen tip: This is a smart time to start gathering ingredients for stuffing, cranberry sauce and green bean casserole.
-Check out our best traditional Thanksgiving recipes, here.
+Test Kitchen Tip: Five days ahead is a smart time to start gathering ingredients for stuffing, cranberry sauce and green bean casserole too.
+Keep our best traditional Thanksgiving recipes in mind as you plan.

 Thaw the Turkey

-Don’t forget to thaw!
+Don’t forget to budget time for thawing!
 Every 4 pounds of frozen turkey will need 24 hours of thawing time.
-For a 14-pound bird, plan on pulling the turkey from the freezer five days before the big feast.
+For a 14-pound bird, plan on pulling the turkey from the freezer 5 days before the big feast.
 Move it to the fridge for safe thawing.
 Take a look at our step-by-step instructions for how to defrost a turkey the right way.

 Taste of Home

-Set yourself up for success with this brilliant tip.
-While the turkey is still in its packaging, devise an oven shield out of aluminum foil.
+Set yourself up for success with this tip: While the turkey is still in its packaging, devise an oven shield out of aluminum foil.
 (This will help protect the bird from overbrowning when it comes time to roast!)
 Mold a few sheets of foil around the breast area, then set aside in a safe place until roasting day.
-Check out these other turkey tips from our Test Kitchen.

 taste of home